ProzorroUKR/prozorro-docs/docs/source/cfaselectionua/tutorial.rst

 .. include:: tutorial/activate-bidder.http
    :code:

-Procuring entity should only upload digital signature on this stage of procedure.
+Bidder should only upload digital signature on this stage of procedure.

 Upload proposal document: